octapush/octapush.docs/README.md

 You can [fork](https://github.com/octapush/octapush.docs) or [download](https://github.com/octapush/octapush.docs/releases) **`octapush.docs`** with certain [license](license).

 Because I built **`octapush.docs`** alone, the **`octapush.docs`** development process becomes very slow and limited.
-If you are willing, you can help me with the various ways you can (ideas, concepts, techniques, development assistance, criticism, etc.).
+If you are willing, you can help me in the various ways you can (ideas, concepts, techniques, development assistance, criticism, etc.).
 Do not hesitate, contact me through [the following link](http://fadhly.hol.es).